kvatnynito/P1-1-proxmox-segmentation-lab/docs/00-lab-guide.md

 ## Current Build Stage

-**Current focus:** Week 2 — pfSense validation, LAN configuration, and DHCP preparation for the first internal endpoint.
+**Current focus:** Milestone 5 complete — pfSense is operational, internal enterprise and vulnerable segment systems have been deployed, and Splunk is running on LAN1.

-At this stage, the Proxmox bridge layout and pfSense deployment are already in place.
-The next goal is to validate network behavior and prepare `LAN1` for the first Windows client system.
+At this stage, the Proxmox bridge layout, pfSense deployment, internal endpoint validation, enterprise server deployment, LAN2 attack lab base, and Splunk deployment are all in place.
+The next goal is to begin log forwarding and ingestion validation for the next repository milestone.

 ---